greyfoxit/RxNetwork/README.md

 but we must say that we advise against it and strongly recommend DI approach - if not only for the sake of your testing (which we hope you do anyway)

+**Lastly**, there is one more convenience:

+**you can omit passing** `Context` entirely when initializing RxNetwork  **if you decide you'll be using real internet access observing only or when providing your own network observing strategy factory**.
+Just use an empty `RxNetwork.init()` and be done with it.
+Bare in mind though you won't be able to use built-in network observing methods unless you pass network observing strategy ad-hoc or via factory or initialize RxNetwork with proper `Context`

 Too see exemplary application (with DI, Retrolambda and all) **check out** `app` directory in the repo.